ShubhamK-2907/ShubhamK-2907/README.md

 * 🌍  I'm based in Bengaluru
 * ✉️  You can contact me at [shubhamk2907@gmail.com](mailto:shubhamk2907@gmail.com)
-* 🧠  I am currently working on a Hyperlocal DOOH Marketing and Measurements platform
 * ⚡  Fun Fact: I love popping heads in Valorant

 ### Skills